Public open space strategy guide for local governments.

 This section identifies a number of key policy documents that relate more specifically to public open space.
 This should not be taken as an exhaustive list and familiarisation with all State planning policy is recommended.
 However, attention is drawn

 to those documents that offer more detail with regard to public open space.

-P&D Act provide provisions relating to cash-in-lieu of public open space when subdivision occurs.
+provide provisions relating to cash-in-lieu of public open space when subdivision occurs.

-may be made by Governor.
+made by Governor.
 This includes the purchase and reservation of land; and limiting of public open spaces, recreation grounds, or sites for public buildings by purchase agreement between owners of lands and the local government.